DanielHauge/LanguageProject/README.md

 - Coding comfortability
 - Ease in building the algorithm

-Runtime speed is the one mainly in focus, as other metrics are kind of subjective.
+Runtime speed is the metric mainly in focus, as other metrics are kind of subjective.

 ### Hypothesis
 It is expected that some of the lower level languages such as C and C++ is alot faster.
 Where as high level languages which has alot of abstraction such as Java or C# might be a little slower.